 Vibracoustic

-At Vibracoustic we are continuously driving new initiatives to reduce our environmental impact.
-We are committed to reducing CO2 emissions and achieving scope 1 & 2* net CO2 neutrality by 2045.
-To reduce the footprint of our production processes and our products we are improving our energy efficiency, increasing our use of renewable energy, reducing waste, and utilizing sustainable and renewable materials in our products.
+At Vibracoustic we are implementing initiatives to reduce our environmental impact.
+We are committed to reducing our global scope 1 and 2* CO₂ rate by 65% by the year 2030¹.
+To reduce the ecological footprint of our production processes and our products we are taking actions to improve our energy efficiency, increasing our use of renewable energy, reduce waste, and utilizing sustainable and renewable materials in our products.

-Our global initiatives are focused on larger-scale improvements, including installation of solar panels, elimination of hazardous substances in our production processes, and increasing recycled content in our raw materials.
+Our global initiatives focus on large-scale improvements, such as installing solar panels, reducing hazardous substances in production, and increasing the use of recycled materials.
 We are also making small, continuous improvements, such as implementing LED lighting, and reducing heating and cooling temperature set points to optimize energy use.
 Every small improvement will help us to reach our sustainability goals.

 * Scope 1 & 2 emissions include direct emissions from own or controlled sources and indirect emissions from the generation of purchased energy